Members of the Mother of God Province

 I am the sixth child in a family of seven children.
-I'm from Nanga-Eboko in the Upper-Sanaga division and the Center Region of Cameroon (Central Africa).
+I'm from a city called Nanga-Eboko in the Upper-Sanaga division and the Center Region of Cameroon (Central Africa).
 My native diocese is Obala.

 I was fortunate to be born to a very committed Catholic family.
 My father was a member of our Parish Council, and he and my mother were members of many other different groups as well.